 - California Criminal Statute of Limitations Laws

 The changes to California shoplifting laws in 2014 will definitely be to your benefit if you're facing charges for shoplifting.
 However, even though many penalties were reduced, they still exist and are often determined by the value of the property involved.
 This is one fact among others that a prosecutor must establish at trial.
-However, with the right evidence and the right advocate by your side, this issue can be contested, among others, such as your intent at the time.
-Find out more and receive a free initial case evaluation by contacting a qualified criminal defense attorney near you today.
+However, with the right evidence and the right criminal defense attorney by your side, this issue can be contested, among others, such as your intent at the time.